Battle of Shi'b Jabala: Battle

 Shi'b Jabala was one of the three most famous ayyām ('battle days') of the pre-Islamic Arabs, (Note: In general the ayyām battles of pre-Islamic Arabia were skirmishes ending in relatively few casualties, and whose importance were exaggerated in Arabic poetry.) and the historian Franz Krenkow called it "the most remarkable deed recorded of the Kilāb", which was the branch of the Banu Amir which provided its overall chiefs.
 The battle is alternatively called yawm al-Jawnnayn (the day of the two men of al-Jawn) in reference to the two Kindite princes who fought in the battle and who distributed to the allied tribes their banners.
-It weakened Kindite power in northern Arabia and led to the eventual Kindite migration to the Hadramawt.
+It weakened Kindite power in northern Arabia and led to the eventual Kindite withdrawal to the Hadramawt.

+Aftermath

+About one year after Shi'b Jabala, the Banu Amir, led by the Kilabi chiefs, allied with a Kindite price from Yemen, Hassan ibn Kabsha, to eliminate the Darim, the branch of the Tamim that opposed the Banu Amir at Shi'b Jabala, and seize their lands and livestock.
+The Darim had prior knowledge of the planned raid and withdrew into the Wadi al-Rummah, placing before them another branch of the Tamim called the Yarbu.
+The Yarbu, an especially warlike clan of the Tamim, had not been present at Shi'b Jabala and thus did not incur the casualties of its Tamimi kinsmen.
+During the subsequent clash between the two sides, known as the Day of Dhu Najab, the Yarbu killed Ibn Kabsha and killed or wounded several Kilabi chiefs, including Yazid ibn al-Sa'iq, al-Ahwas's son Amr, and al-Ahwas's nephew Abida (or Ubayda) ibn Malik.